 Peel Road, Bootle, Liverpool 20

-The church is of modest architectural interest, but displays fairly advanced liturgical planning for its date and is notable for its dalle de verre stained glass.
+A modestly-sized church displaying fairly advanced liturgical planning for its date and notable for its dalle de verre glass.

 The wooden church escaped wartime bombing, although the senior school did not.
 However in November 1958 it was gutted by fire.
 The old hall was used as a temporary church while a new parish church and hall were built, from designs by W. Richards, at a cost of £65,000, and completed in 1961.